Wealth inequality in the United States: Economic inequality

-However, other studies argue that higher average savings rate will contribute to the reduction of the share of wealth owned by the rich.
-The reason is that the rich in wealth are not necessarily the individuals with the highest income.
-Therefore, the relative wealth share of poorer quintiles of the population would increase if the savings rate of income is very large, although the absolute difference from the wealthiest will increase.
+However, other studies argue that a higher average savings rate will reduce the share of wealth owned by the rich.
+The reason is that the rich in terms of wealth are not necessarily the individuals with the highest incomes.
+Therefore, the relative share of wealth held by the poorer quintiles of the population would increase if the savings rate were very high, although the absolute difference from the wealthiest quintile would also increase.

-The nature of tax policies in America has been suggested by economists and politicians such as Emmanuel Saez, Thomas Piketty, and Barack Obama to perpetuate economic inequality in America by steering large sums of wealth into the hands of the wealthiest Americans.
-The mechanism for this is that when the wealthy avoid paying taxes, wealth concentrates to their coffers and the poor go into debt.
+The nature of tax policies in America has been argued by economists and politicians such as Emmanuel Saez, Thomas Piketty, and Barack Obama to perpetuate economic inequality by funneling large sums of wealth into the hands of the wealthiest Americans.
+The mechanism is that when the wealthy avoid paying taxes, wealth concentrates in their coffers while the poor go into debt.

 The economist Joseph Stiglitz argues that "Strong unions have helped to reduce inequality, whereas weaker unions have made it easier for CEOs, sometimes working with market forces that they have helped shape, to increase it."
-The long fall in unionization in the U.S. since WWII has seen a corresponding rise in the inequality of wealth and income.
+The long decline in unionization in the U.S. has corresponded with the rise in wealth and income inequality since WWII.

 Some tax policies subsidize wealthy people more than poor people; critics often argue the home mortgage interest deduction should be abolished because it provides more tax relief for people in higher tax brackets and with more expensive homes, and that poorer people are more often renters and therefore less likely to be able to use this deduction at all.
 Regressive taxes include payroll taxes, sales taxes, and fuel taxes.

-A 2022 study in the American Economic Journal found that greater economic inequality in the United States than in Europe was not because of the nature of tax and transfer systems in the United States.
+A 2022 study in the American Economic Journal found that greater economic inequality in the United States than in Europe was not due to the nature of the United States' tax and transfer systems.
 The study found that the U.S. redistributes a greater share of its wealth to the bottom half of the income distribution than any European country.
-The study found instead that Europe had less economic inequality because it had been more successful at ensuring that the bottom half of the income distribution are able to get relatively well-paying jobs.
+The study found, instead, that Europe had lower economic inequality because it was more successful at ensuring that the bottom half of the income distribution could obtain relatively well-paying jobs.